How to buy

 How are suppliers accepted on the scheme?

-Details of the supplier acceptance criteria for both supplier listings are provided in the handbook for buyers PPTX, 11144.06 KB.
+Details of the supplier acceptance criteria for both supplier listings are provided in the ICT Services Scheme Rules DOCX, 82.42 KB.

 Yes.
 Suppliers can apply for either or both supplier listings.